These Eight States Have the Most Expensive Home Insurance in 2025

 3. Florida

-Florida made headlines repeatedly last year as the state was pummeled by back-to-back hurricanes.
-Its location directly in the path of some of the most powerful storms is a major reason why home insurance is so expensive in the state.
+Florida made headlines last year as the state was pummeled by back-to-back hurricanes.
+It’s often in the path of powerful storms, which is a major reason why home insurance is so expensive in the state.

-The state also has a very high risk of flooding, something that’s excluded from standard coverage.
-So if you are planning a move to the sunshine state, make sure you budget for additional flood insurance as well as above-average home insurance premiums.
+Florida also has a very high risk of flooding, something that’s excluded from standard coverage.
+So, if you are planning a move to the Sunshine State, make sure you budget for additional flood insurance as well as above-average home insurance premiums.

 2. Louisiana

-In Louisiana, you can expect to pay $6,184 per year on average for a standard policy.
+In Louisiana you can expect to pay $6,184 per year on average for a standard policy.
 The state experiences more than its fair share of hurricanes each year and many parts of the state also face an extremely high risk of flooding.
-This is definitely a state where you don’t want to skimp on flood insurance.
+This is not the place to skimp on flood insurance.

 Likewise, it may also be worth checking your deductible for hurricane-related damage.
 The slight increase in premiums to lower your deductible could pay off next time you have to file a hurricane insurance claim.